lparolari/sys-prog-examples/README.md

 # sys-prog-examples

 This repository contains a collection of simple shell scripts and C, C++ programs, developed as solution of exercises given at lesson form Operative System course at UNIPR.

 Exercises are made for learning purposes: some details can be neglected.

+Start exploring from **report** folder.
+You could find it interesting!

+If this material helped please **star** this repo!
+Your simple click is a big thanks for me!

 ## Oraganization
 This repo contains a folder per lesson.
 Each folder contains solutions sources for the exercises, but for the first fivefour lessons the solution are integrated and documented in the Relation.
 The Relation is a paper containing some theorical and pratical aspects for system programming, with solved exercises.